How to Adjust Drum Brakes?

 • Lose the parking brake lever

-• The car moves smoothly while on hand brakes
+• The car moves smoothly while on the hand brakes

-• The ABS light tells you when there is something wrong with your brake.
-So, when you see the light on, you should drive carefully to a safe place and check your brake system components.
+• The ABS light indicates a problem with your brakes.
+When you see the light on, drive carefully to a safe place and check your brake system components.

 adjust drum brakes reverse